Major update 13th January 2022

 Could early man write before that date?

-The key point is that the stone tablet is the oldest surviving one and there probably were older ones, either not found yet, or destroyed by another nation, or they were written on materials that have perished a long time ago.
+The key point is that the stone tablet is the oldest surviving one and there probably were older ones, either not found yet, or destroyed by another nation, or they were written on materials that perished long ago.

 Writing was long thought to have been invented in a single civilization, a theory named ‘monogenesis’.